air33/air33.github.io/_posts/2016-06-18-The-Design-of-Everyday-Things.md

 61. retrieval from longterm memory is actually a reconstruction rather than an accurate record.
 As a result, it is subject to numerous biases.
 Among other things, our memories tend to be biased toward overgeneralization of the commonplace and overemphasis of the discrepant
+62. Provide as much guidance as possible to ensure that the current state of things is displayed in a coherent and easily interpreted format—ideally graphical
+63. Hindsight is always superior to foresight.
+64. Knowledge-based behavior takes place when the situation is novel enough that there are no skills or rules to cover it.
+65. Memory lapses can lead to mistakes if the memory failure leads to forgetting the goal or plan of action.
+A common cause of the lapse is an interruption that leads to forgetting the evaluation of the cur- rent state of the environment.
+66. Checklists are powerful tools, proven to increase the accuracy of behavior and to reduce error, particularly slips and memory lapses.